College Basketball (NCAAB) Betting

 You can also bet on the amount of points that will be scored in a game and specifically, whether the actual total will be over or under the sportsbook total; this is also called an Over Under betting.
 A North Carolina vs. Duke matchup might have a total of 161.5, and again, you might see the half-point to avoid a push (as with spread betting, if there is a push, all money is returned).
 You will lay your wager on whether you think the final score will come in over or under the posted total.
 In general, college basketball totals are much lower than the NBA because of a couple of factors.
 To start, the defense is much more stringent in the college game.
 Secondly, the shot clock is longer (30 seconds instead of 24) and lastly, the games are shorter.

 Finally, you can wager on futures, which is when you bet on something that will happen in the future.
-That might be something like the national champion, as well as the conferences (or if those conferences have divisions as well).
+That might be something like the national champion, as well as the conference winners or division winners.
 You might be able to bet on who will win the national player of the year award as well.
-You should be able to find national-championship odds relatively soon after one season is over, so that’s where your research will come in handy because you can find some good prices before the season even starts.